-Dividends and share repurchases fall within the discretion of our Board of Directors, depend on a number of factors, and are subject to limits under the Company's Credit Agreement.
+Dividends and share repurchases fall within the discretion of our Board of Directors and depend on a number of factors.

 Share repurchases and the declaration of dividends fall within the discretion of Howmet's Board of Directors, and the Board's decision regarding such matters depends on many factors, including Howmet's financial condition, earnings, capital requirements, debt service obligations, covenants associated with certain of the Company's debt obligations, industry practice, legal requirements, regulatory constraints and other factors that the Board deems relevant.
-In addition, under the Credit Agreement, during the year ending December 31, 2022 (unless the Company ends this period earlier in accordance with the agreement or otherwise), common stock dividends and share repurchases are permitted only if no borrowings are outstanding under the Credit Agreement and are limited to an aggregate amount of \$500 million.
-The Company previously suspended dividends in April 2020 to preserve cash and provide flexibility in light of the impact of the COVID-19 pandemic but resumed dividend payments in the third quarter of 2021.
 There can be no assurance that the Company will declare dividends or repurchase stock in the future in any particular amounts, or at all.